force-h2020/force-bdss/doc/source/event_handling.rst

 In this way, we can also use ``BaseDriverEvents`` to control the progress of an MCO run, since after every broadcast, the ``OptimizeOperation`` checks its run time status to see whether the event has triggered a MCO 'pause' or 'stop' signal.

+Additionally, the ``BaseDataSource._run`` method shadows the ``BaseDataSource.run`` method in order to signal the beginning and end of a data source execution.
+By doing so, we are able to pause and stop and MCO run between each ``run`` method invocation, which represents a black box operation.